syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Loading-and-Saving/loading-and-saving-excel-files-in-onedrive-cloud-storage.md

 Step 5: Include the following namespaces in **HomeController.cs**.
 {% tabs %}
 {% highlight c# tabtitle="C#" %}
-using Google.Apis.Auth.OAuth2;
-using Google.Apis.Drive.v3;
-using Google.Apis.Services;
 using Syncfusion.XlsIO;
 using Syncfusion.Drawing;
+using Microsoft.Identity.Client;
 {% endhighlight %}
 {% endtabs %}

-Step 6: Include the below code snippet in **HomeController.cs** to **load an Excel document from Google Drive Cloud Storage**.
+Step 6: Include the below code snippet in **HomeController.cs** to **load an Excel document from OneDrive Cloud Storage**.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}